Petrelli/zhe/_pages/about.md

 What's New
 ======
+Our paper "A Survey on Replica Transfer Optimization Schemes in Geographically Distributed Data Centers" have been accepted by IEEE Transactions on Network and Service Management.

+For Prospective Students
+======
 If you believe life is the sum of experiences, and there's no need to rush into a job just to earn money—allowing time for meaningful pursuits to enrich your life—then we likely share the same philosophy.
-It is always a pleasure to work with people who share this philosophy.
+It is always a pleasure to work with people who share the same philosophy.
 Additionally, if you are self-motivated and possess strong skills in mathematics, English, or programming (having two skills would be even better), we sincerely welcome you to join our team.
 Next year, I can accept a maximum of 3-4 master’s students.

-For Prospective Students
-======
-I am always looking for self-motivated graduate students, if you are interested in what I am doing, please send <a href="mailto:zhezhang@njupt.edu.cn">me</a> your CV.
+If you are interested in what I am doing, please send <a href="mailto:zhezhang@njupt.edu.cn">me</a> your CV.
 For NJUPT students, I strongly encourage them to do their 4th year project with me.

 Advice for prospective students: